Major League Baseball Players Alumni Association brings Legends for Youth baseball coaches clinic series to Charlotte, N.C.

 About The Major League Baseball Players Alumni Association (MLBPAA)

 MLBPAA was founded in 1982 with the mission of promoting baseball, raising money for charity and protecting the dignity of the game through its Alumni players.
 The MLBPAA is headquartered in Colorado Springs, CO with a membership of more than 8,600, of which approximately 6,100 are Alumni and active players.
 Alumni players find the MLBPAA to be a vital tool to become involved in charity and community philanthropy.
-Follow @MLBPAA on Twitter, Facebook and Instagram for updates.
+Follow @MLBPAA on Facebook, Instagram and Twitter for updates.

 About Legends for Youth Clinics